Skip to main content

 An infestation was first detected in Colorado in the City of Boulder in September 2013.
 Approximately 15 percent of the trees in Colorado’s urban forests are ash, making this insect a major threat to urban forests statewide.

-CSFS Urban and Community Forestry Manager
+CSFS Urban & Community Forestry Manager

 Dana.Coelho@colostate.edu